Topics on this page

 - Any Prior Abandonment or Surrender of Custody - Is there a history of one parent walking out and leaving the other parent to cope with the child and the home?
 Which parent left when you last broke up?

-- Disability - In 2009, The General Assembly passed a bill making explicitly limiting the relevance of a party's disability in a custody proceeding to the extent that the disability affects the best interest of the child.
+- Disability - A party's disability is only relevant to a custody decision if the disability affects the best interest of the child.
 Read the Law: Md.
-FAMILY LAW § 9-107
+Code, Family Law § 9-107

 Other factors include: